mnguyen0226/rental_gpt_dash/README.md

 ### Phase 8.
 PyTest

 ### Phase 9.
 Deploy
+- Will the docerization and running will actually work as the ml is trained on different environment while the model is run on different environment?

 ### Phase 10.
 Report & Presentation
 - Create a python file for EDA